mariesophiet/master_thesis/docs/developer_information/project_scripts.md

 This script processes TLS performance data collected from handshake and OpenSSL speed benchmarking using PQC, Hybrid-PQC, and classical algorithms.
 It extracts timing and cycle count metrics from both TLS communication and cryptographic operations, outputting the results into clean CSV files for analysis.
 This script is **not to be called manually** and is only invoked by the `parse_results.py` script.

 ### results_averager.py
 This script provides the internal classes used to generate average benchmarking results across multiple test runs for the two testing types.
 It is used by both `performance_data_parse.py` and `tls_performance_data_parse.py` to generate per-algorithm averages across multiple test runs.
 For computational performance tests, it handles the collection of CPU speed and memory profiling metrics collected using Liboqs.
 For TLS performance tests, it calculates average handshake durations and cryptographic operation timings gathered from OpenSSL with the OQS-Provider.
-This script is **not to be called manually** and is only executed internally by the result parsing scripts.
+This script is **not to be called manually** and only executes internally by the result parsing scripts.